pulumi/pulumi-go-provider/infer/README.md

 }
 ```

 Each field is tagged with `pulumi:"name"`.
-Pulumi (and the infer module) only acts on
+Pulumi (and the infer package) only acts on
 fields with this tag.
 Pulumi names don't need to match up with with field names, but they
 should be lowerCamelCase.
 Fields also need to be exported (capitalized) to interact with
 Pulumi.

 Most fields on components are Inputty or Outputty types, which means they are eventual
 values.
 We will make a decision based on `PetName`, so it is simply a `bool`.
 This tells
-Pulumi that `PetName` needs to be a prompt value so we can make decisions based on it.
+Pulumi that `PetName` needs to be an immediate value so we can make decisions based on it.
-Specefically, we decide if we should construct the username based on a `random.RandomPet`
+Specifically, we decide if we should construct the username based on a `random.RandomPet`
 or a `random.RandomId`.

 Now that we have defined the type of the component, we need to define how to actually